 Household Hazardous Waste

-Due to shelter in place restrictions during the COVID-19 health emergency, Alameda County Household Hazardous Waste Facilities in Oakland, Livermore, and Hayward are currently closed.
+Due to shelter in place restrictions, the Household Hazardous Waste Facilities in Oakland, Livermore, and Hayward are temporarily closed.
 While the Fremont location remains open, we recommend that residents postpone trips to the facility unless absolutely essential.
-For mail-in options for medicine, sharps, and more, explore the links below.
 Be sure to call first as hours and options may have changed.
+Explore the links below for mail-in options for medicine, sharps, and more.

 Common Hazardous Items: